 (e) Additional Conditions.
 The representations and warranties of each of Asset LLC, the Transferor, the Sponsor, and Enron set forth in the Operative Documents shall be true and correct as of the Closing Date, and none of Asset LLC, the Transferor, the Sponsor or Enron shall have defaulted in the performance of its obligations under any Operative Document, which default shall be continuing as of the Closing Date.

-Section 3.02 Price Payment .
+Section 3.02 Purchase Transfer Price Payment .

-(a) Upon satisfaction of the conditions precedent set forth in Section 3.01 the Trust shall pay the Price to the Transferor in accordance with Schedule I hereto.
+(a) Upon satisfaction of the conditions precedent set forth in Section 3.01 the Trust shall pay the Purchase Transfer Price to the Transferor in accordance with Schedule I hereto.

-(b) It is acknowledged by the Transferor that the Price represents fair and reasonably equivalent consideration for the Asset LLC Interest.
+(b) It is acknowledged by the Transferor that the Purchase Transfer Price represents fair and reasonably equivalent consideration for the Asset LLC Interest.

 ARTICLE IV